MalcolmGov/SpurgeonProperty/replit.md

 ## Overview

 SpurgeonProperty is a modern real estate platform built for the South African property market.
 The application provides comprehensive property listing, search, and management capabilities with AI-powered features for property description generation and intelligent search assistance.
+The platform features restricted admin access, video upload capabilities, and a complete agent management system with only authenticated team members.

 ## System Architecture